Skip to Content

-Worried About Respiratory Syncytial Virus (RSV)?
-MD Now Can Help You Breathe Easier
+Worried about Respiratory Syncytial Virus (RSV)?
+MD Now can help you breathe easier

-Watching your child struggle to breathe is a scary experience for any parent—but it’s happening more and more every day, due to a significant surge in respiratory syncytial virus (RSV) cases across the nation.
+Watching your child struggle to breathe is a scary experience for any parent — but it’s happening more and more every day, due to a significant surge in respiratory syncytial virus (RSV) cases across the nation.
 The combination of COVID-19, flu, and now RSV continues to fill doctor’s offices and hospitals with anxious parents and sick kids.

 Adults can also get RSV, although the symptoms are usually mild.
 However, RSV can cause severe infection in some people, including infants, older adults, people with weakened immune systems, and others.
 RSV in infants and young children are most common.